morganwu277/checker-fenumext/README.md

 Use CheckerFramwork implement the @IntDef/@StringDef annotations.

 ### 1. Build
 You will get your scripts after executing `./build.sh`, move the scripts to any $PATH directory, or you can set the `dist` directory as one of the $PATH directories.

+#### 1.1 Test
+Please go to IntDefCheckerTest.java and StringDefCheckerTest.java for executing unit test.

 ### 2. Use
 `./fenumext-intdef-check.sh ./tests/intdef/TestInstance.java ` OR `./fenumext-stringdef-check.sh ./tests/stringdef/TestInstance.java `